braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/news_feed/integration.md

 platform:
   - Android
   - FireOS
-description: "This article covers different News Feed card types and the different card-specific properties available."
+description: "This article covers different News Feed card types, the different card-specific properties available, and a custom integration example for your Android or FireOS application."
 channel:
   - news feed